jdoores16/Elect_Enginv1/replit.md

 **Persistent AI (Home Screen)**:
 - Lives in the Home tab permanently
 - Learns, adapts, and grows from all interactions
+- Tracks templates, chat history, and learned workflows
-- Maintains long-term memory and workflow knowledge
+- Maintains long-term memory and knowledge
 - Responds to user queries in Home tab

 **Task Build System (Ephemeral Workspaces)**: